-This sign may be absent in cases of a larger ( >4mm) calculus or in cases of a uretrovesical calculus.
-3
+This sign may be absent in cases of a larger (>4mm) or ureterovesical calculus 3.

 - 1. Guest AR, Cohan RH, Korobkin M et-al. Assessment of the clinical utility of the rim and comet-tail signs in differentiating ureteral stones from phleboliths.
 AJR Am J Roentgenol.
 2001;177 (6): 1285-91.
 AJR Am J Roentgenol (full text) - Pubmed citation

 - 2. Heneghan JP, Dalrymple NC, Verga M et-al. Soft-tissue "rim" sign in the diagnosis of ureteral calculi with use of unenhanced helical CT.
 Radiology.
 1997;202 (3): 709-11.
 Radiology (abstract) - Pubmed citation

 - 3. Dyer RB, Chen MY, Zagoria RJ.
 Classic signs in uroradiology.
 Radiographics.
 2004;24 Suppl 1 (suppl 1): S247-80.
 Radiographics (full text) - doi:10.1148/rg.24si045509 - Pubmed citation